inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_resources.md

 parent = "inspec/resources/aws"
 +++

-Use the `aws_api_gateway_resources` Chef InSpec audit resource to the test properties of multiple AWS API Gateway Resource.
+Use the `aws_api_gateway_resources` Chef InSpec audit resource to the test properties of multiple AWS API Gateway Resources.

 The AWS::ApiGateway::Resource resource creates a resource in an API.